 Rules and Regulations in Dubai:

-There are few rules when you enter a country.
-Dubai is an Islamic region and hence there are few things that are considered as the norm and will not be tolerated at any cost.
+There are a few rules when you enter a country.
+As Dubai is an Islamic region and a few norms you have to follow it hence will not be tolerated at any cost.

 Even pork and pork-related products are not allowed in the country.
 Pirated films, pirated music, computer, films, and other pornographic material are not used.